draios/onprem-install-docs/6.X/6.6.0/README.md

     ```bash
     ./installer airgap
     ```
-    That will pull all the images into `images_archive` directory as `tar` files and push them to the airgapped registry
+    That will pull all the images into the `images_archive` directory as `tar` files and push them to the airgapped registry.
 - Run the Installer.
 -   If you are upgrading, run the diff as directed in Step 4.
     ```bash